NEUR0515/memgpt-va-ui/README.md

 - WebSocket-based communication between frontend and backend.
 - Support for AI-assisted conversations with dynamic responses.
 - Thought messages visually distinct from other messages.
-- Responsive UI for mobile and desktop usage.
+- Responsive UI for mobile and desktop usage (WIP).
-- Markdown support for messages, including bullet points and formatting.
+- Markdown support for messages, including bullet points and formatting (WIP).
-- SMS messaging integration.
+- SMS messaging integration using Twilio.
 - Google Search Capabilities.
+- Create and initialise Git repositories.
+- Ability to use OpenAI/Groq/Custom LLMs and swap custom tools in and out as needed.
+- File data can be uploaded straight into Archival Memory using the UI.
+- MemGPT Data Source connections to chat with your data.

 ## Technologies Used

-- **Backend**: FastAPI, MemGPT, ElevenLabs
+- **Backend**: FastAPI, MemGPT, ElevenLabs, Twilio, Git
 - **Frontend**: React (hosted statically within FastAPI)
 - **WebSocket**: For real-time communication between frontend and backend
-- **Voice Interaction**: Deepgram for voice-to-text and text-to-speech synthesis
+- **Voice Interaction**: Elevenlabs for text-to-speech synthesis

 ## Installation